 Research your new property

 Start looking at community profiles close to your new company as soon as you know you’ll be relocating there.
-Before you sign any leases or mortgages, do some preliminary research on housing costs and the cost of living in your new area.
+Before you sign any leases or mortgages, do preliminary research on housing costs and living costs in your new area.
 While you may be thrilled to have landed a new work with a higher salary, if the local economy is significantly more expensive than the one you’re leaving, you may find yourself further behind financially rather than ahead.

 It will take time for you to become accustomed to a new place, so try to schedule a few preview trips to speed up the process.
 Compare different towns or communities that you could be evaluating.